-On this day in rugby league history, a takeover bid for South Sydney, the naming of the first Melbourne club and the first drawn grand final.
+On this day in rugby league history, the Saints go marching in for an 11th time, a takeover bid for South Sydney and the first drawn grand final.

 St George won their 11th straight premiership title with a powerful 23-4 defeat of Balmain in the grand final.